A constitutive framework for distortional-mode-dependent failure in soft materials: Tension-compression asymmetry and beyond: Pure Shear stress--stretch reconstruction up to failure

-The engineering stress during pure shear is obtained from the measured load-cell force divided by the cross-sectional area (height \(H\) between the clamps and specimen width \(W\); see Fig. \ref{fig:pure_shear_setup}).
+\paragraph{\textbf{Importance of Using Average Engineering Stress--Stretch Before Localization}} The engineering stress during pure shear is obtained from the measured load-cell force divided by the cross-sectional area (specimen width times thickness; see Fig. \ref{fig:pure_shear_setup}).
 Because this load corresponds to the \emph{global} planar tensile force acting on the entire section, the associated strain measure must likewise represent a global deformation.
 Pairing a global stress with a local strain value would be inconsistent and would artificially distort the stress--stretch response, especially in materials such as hydrogels where deformation fields may be spatially non-uniform due to material heterogeneity or slight loading inhomogeneities \cite{millar2021improved, cantrell2017experimental}.

 2D-DIC provides a full-field measure of the deformation and enables the computation of spatially averaged principal stretches across the entire gauge region.
 As reported in prior analyses of shear tests by Millar et al. \cite{millar2021improved}, averaging the strain field over the full-specimen AOI yields the most reliable representation of the global shear response, particularly when shear and normal strain distributions vary across the width.